Armstrong Creek (Vic.)

 Armstrong Creek has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly affect an area's performance.
 AreaSearch has identified 25 projects that could impact this region.
 Notable projects include Harriott Armstrong Creek, Armstrong Creek Sports Centre, Warralily Quarter, and Glenlee.
-The following details those most relevant.
+The following details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.